poojaekawale/Laravelproject/README.md

 **Laravel Project**

 **Overview:**
-	    This Project is Developed for Registration Employee and Maintaining clients data.
+	    This Project is Developed for Registration of Employees and Maintaining clients data.

 **Modules:**
         1)Employee Module